Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/HUE Controller.md

 - Optional KNX gateway: use Group Addresses or imported ETS names; compatible datapoints come from the selected gateway.
 - Profile-driven Node-RED pins for validated Hue API v2 input and Hue event output where supported.
 - Startup state reads, Hue-to-KNX status synchronisation and loop protection inherited by each private profile.
-- Local paste-in migration for all fifteen deprecated HUE node types, without reading or modifying the open flow.
+- Fully local migration for all fifteen deprecated node types, followed by an editable usage email draft, a donation page in a new browser window, local review and manual Deploy.

 ## Start in four steps